hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523590v3-jigsaw-r1-a-study-of-rule-based-visual-reinforcement-learning-with-j.md

 ---
 layout: default
-title: Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles
+title: "Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles"
 ---

 # Jigsaw-R1: A Study of Rule-based Visual Reinforcement Learning with Jigsaw Puzzles